gajus/moa/README.md

 # MOA

-MOA provides abstraction layer for interacting with the primary-key tables.
+MOA provides abstraction layer for interacting with database tables.
+MOA is not [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping).
+It is closer to [Active Record pattern](http://en.wikipedia.org/wiki/Active_record_pattern) implementation.

 MOA's build script fetches all of database attributes, and represents each table that has primary-key as a model, with the respective table attributes.
 The primary purpose of this script is to reduce manually typed duplication of data representation.